• Skip to main content

 Recipe Tips

 • To activate the yeast, it is important that the milk is warmed up as cold milk may stop the yeast from activating.
 Even though the yeast needs to be warm, be careful not to raise the temperature too much as hot milk may also shut down the yeast.
-If you accidently heat the milk too much then leave it to cool for a few minutes before before you combine it with the dry ingredients.
+If you accidentally heat the milk too much then leave it to cool for a few minutes before before adding it.
 The temperature should be around 43oC or 110oF.

 Nutrition